niloofar-deriv/deriv-utils/utils-docs/docs/Utils/brand.md

 ### getBrandWebsiteName

-This function will give the domain name from brand config file.
+It returns the domain name of a brand's website from a configuration object called brandConfig.

 This will return name of our brand as a `string`.